-Implants do not last a lifetime.
+Breast implants do not last a lifetime.
 If you get breast implants, you should expect that you will need additional surgery in the future to fix problems or remove your implants.
-Below are some common reasons why you might need your implants removed.
-You can click on the links for more information:
+How do you know if that time has come?
+You can read more about the potential complications of breast implants here.
+Below are some helpful insights that can help you decide if it’s time to consider removing your implants.

-Removing breast implants is more complicated than putting them in and can cost more!
+Removing breast implants is a more complicated surgery than putting them in and requires a skilled plastic surgeon.
 For more information on finding an experienced plastic surgeon to remove your breast implants, click here.

 All articles have been reviewed and approved by Diana Zuckerman, PhD, and other senior staff.